digitalhealthpass/digitalhealthpass/README.md

 * **Backup and restore:** this allows a Holder to securely backup their wallet and all the credentials, encrypted with a secret to decrypt, and to restore from their phone’s backup file.

-#### Verifier
+### Verifier

 There are 2 mobile apps (iOS and Android) and 2 web apps (NodeJS and Python) that allow organizations to verify credentials.
 The verifier retrieves, from the API layer, the data required to complete verification, but runs verification locally and does not send any personal data to the cloud platform.
 It also deletes all personal data as soon as it is verified.
-The verifier also supports caching from the backend to allow off-line verification in situations where you cannot guarantee Internet access.
+The verifier also supports caching fr#om the backend to allow off-line verification in situations where you cannot guarantee Internet access.
 The verifier:

 * **Checks the signature** to ensure that the credential has not been tampered with.